Prof. Dr. hab. Eng. Franciszek Janowiak

 Institute of Crop Science and Resource Conservation, University of Bonn – cooperation with Prof. Folkard Asch in the years 2004-2007 in the form of research stays as DAAD and DFG fellowship holder

-Institute of Plant Production and Agroecology in the Tropics and Subtropics, University of Hohenheim – cooperation with Prof. Folkard Asch since 2007 in the form of Memorandum of Understanding
+Institute of Plant Production and Agroecology in the Tropics and Subtropics, Faculty of Agricultural Sciences, University of Hohenheim – cooperation with Prof. Folkard Asch since 2007 in the form of Memorandum of Understanding

 Department of Agriculture and Ecology, University of Copenhagen – cooperation with Prof. Christian R. Jensen and Prof. Fulai Liu since 2000 in the form of research stays within the exchange programme Cirrius and EU project SAFIR

 Department of Plant Breeding, Institute of Agronomy and Plant Breeding, Justus Liebig University Giessen – cooperation with Prof. Rod Snowdon since 2013 in the form of multilateral scientific project ERANET GAS

 Supervisor of PhD theses at Doctoral Studies in Natural Sciences at the Polish Academy of Sciences in Cracow:

 Physiological reactions of tomato plants (Lycopersicon esculentum Mill.) to common and alternating deficit irrigation (Dr Barbara Wojciechowska, 2011)

 Physiological reactions of maize (Zea mays L.) and tomato (Lycopersicon esculentum Mill.) plants to abiotic stress factors with special emphasis on root-to-shoot communication (Dr Joanna Sawa, 2011)

 Mechanisms of chilling tolerance in sorghum (Sorghum bicolor (L.) Moench) (M.Sc.
 Katarzyna Kaczanowska, in progress)